Child Endangerment Penalty in Iowa

 Causing Bodily Injury to a Child

-Hitting a child might not cause serious harm, but it could cause bodily injury, such as physical pain or illness.
+Hitting a child might not cause serious harm, but it could cause bodily injuries, such as physical pain or illness.
 For example, a parent or guardian might use unreasonable force and strike a child with their open hand or a belt.
 This can result in bruises or cuts that may not put the child at risk of death but causes them pain nonetheless.

 Child endangerment resulting in bodily injury is a class "D" felony, punishable by up to 5 years in prison and/or up-to $7,500 in fines.